Ophiocoma scolopendrina: Distribution and habitat

 Ophiocoma scolopendrina can be found in the Red Sea, the tropical Indo-Pacific region, Taiwan, Eastern Africa, Southeastern Polynesia, the Marshall Islands, and Madagascar.
-Their typical density is about 20 individuals per 1m².
+Their typical density is about 20 individuals per 1 m2.

 These brittle stars are present in crevices and under boulders of intertidal reef platforms in the upper and middle eulittoral.
 They have also been seen underneath coral rubble.
 They typically hide amongst concealing vegetation during surface-film feeding.
 They live primarily in areas with shallow water strictly in the intertidal and are often observed sweeping their arms over sand or coral substrata.

 Feeding

 Behavior

 When feeding, O. scolopendrina changes its location depending on tide positionality.
 Stars have been observed to be nearly entirely concealed at high tide, and expose themselves progressively as the tide becomes lower.

 Unlike other brittle star species, these stars have evolved an adaptation that lets them participate in surface-film feeding during both low and flooding tides.
 This adaptation allows them to consume neuston and detrital particles and film that are found suspended on the surface of sea water.

 During feeding, O. scolopendrina becomes fully exposed and remains attached to the ground by anchoring an arm to a substratum or piece of vegetation.
 Occasionally, they may also climb vegetation to gain better feeding positionality.
-The brittle star then utilizes two to four arms to sweep the sea surface, using its arms' ventral sides to trap suspended objects into mucous-covered spines.
+The brittle star then utilizes two to four arms to sweep the sea surface, using its arms' ventral sides to trap suspended objects into mucus-covered spines.
 The food is then transferred to the mouth once the spines have been cleaned by tube feet.

 Outside of flooding tide, these brittle stars simply participate in microphagous suspension and deposit-feeding, behavior that is common for other Ophiocoma species.
-During these types of feedings, arms are extended and food is caught from the water column into their mucous-covered spines during this process.
+During these types of feedings, arms are extended and food is caught from the water column into their mucus-covered spines during this process.
 This has typically been observed after a high tide.

 The unusual feeding pattern observed in Ophiocoma scolopendrina has been attributed to a variety of influences, including changes in tidal patterns, the presence of predation, and food availability.